molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Important

+Please keep in mind that:
-Note that expression PCs calculation is per dataset over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.
+ * Expression PCs calculation is per dataset over the samples that overlap between the expression identifiers in `gte` and the columns in `exp`.
+ * Expression PCs are calculated without first removing covariates in `cov`.

-Also note that snakemake checks if the output files exist but not with what settings they were generated.
+ * snakemake checks if the output files exist but not with what settings they were generated.
 If you wish to rerun the pipeline with different settings while keeping the old files I recommend renaming the `output` subfolder (e.g. `default` to `defaultSettingA`).
 This way snakemake will rerun mbQTL with the updated settings.
 Generally speaking it is only necessary to rename the `output` subfolder as the other files are generated in subfolders based on the settings used.
 Exceptions are: the `create_annotation` folder if update settings in `create_annotation_settings`, and the `genotype` folder if you update `snplimit` / `snpgenelimit`.

 ## Output